-College Assessment Lead/Committee Responsibilities
+Assessment Lead/Committee Responsibilities

-- Communicating to departments assessment responsibilities - Ensuring that all program/department are progressing with plan activities - Assisting in identifying training needs - Accessing UAC resources as needed - Completing Mid-Term and End of Semester reviews - Collecting and submitting TASL information and ensuring it is entered into the database - Note: Colleges oversee the operational aspects of compliance with the RU Learning plan; the University Assessment Committee houses, compiles, and reports on University-wide assessment progress, compliance, and findings.
+- Communicating to departments assessment responsibilities - Ensuring that all program/department are progressing with plan activities - Assisting in identifying training needs - Accessing UAC resources as needed - Completing Mid-Term and End of Semester reviews - Collecting and submitting TACSL information and ensuring it is entered into the database

-SECTION V: TEMPLATE FOR ASSESSMENT OF STUDENT LEARNING - FLOW OF INFORMATION
+SECTION V: TEMPLATE FOR ASSESSMENT OF CO-CURRICULAR STUDENT LEARNING - FLOW OF INFORMATION

-The Template for Assessment of Student Learning (TASL) is the vehicle for reporting student performance related to University outcomes.
+The Template for Assessment of Co-Curricular Student Learning (TACSL) is the vehicle for reporting student performance related to University outcomes.
 All information submitted to the various reporting bodies will be shared publically.
 Our goal is complete transparency regarding university assessment processes and findings.